Introduction

 delivery FUNDING

-These funds enable the physical reinstatement of the line, the necessary upgrades, plus the associated trail and other works
+These funds enable the physical reinstatement of the line, the necessary upgrades, plus the associated trails and other works

 The Promoter has identified a number of organisations within the private sector who have expressed an interest in investing in the scheme subject to the necessary terms and conditions being agreed.